research-software-directory/RSD-as-a-service/documentation/docs/01-users/10-community.md

 - change name and short description of the community
 - you can assign community keywords that will be shown in the card on the community overview page
-- rsd admin can change community slug and assign the primary maintainer
+- only RSD admins can change the community slug and edit the primary maintainer

 ### Categories